-Large scale scientific simulation codes typically run on a cluster of CPUs that write/read time steps to/from a single file system.
+Abstract-Large scale scientific simulation codes typically run on a cluster of CPUs that write/read time steps to/from a single file system.
 As data sets are constantly growing in size, this increasingly leads to I/O bottlenecks.
 When the rate at which data is produced exceeds the available I/O bandwidth, the simulation stalls and the CPUs are idle.
-Data compression can alleviate this problem by using some CPU cycles to reduce the amount of data that needs to be transfered.
-Most compression schemes, however, are designed to operate offline and try to maximize compression, not online throughput.
-Furthermore, they often require quantizing floatingpoint values onto a uniform integer grid, which disqualifies their use in applications where exact values must be retained.

-We propose a simple and robust scheme for lossless, online compression of floating-point data that transparently integrates into the I/O of a large scale simulation cluster.
-A plug-in scheme for data-dependent prediction makes our scheme applicable to a wide variety of data sets used in visualization, such as unstructured meshes, point sets, images, and voxel grids.
-We achieve state-of-the-art compression rates and compression speeds, the latter in part due to an improved entropy coder.
+Data compression can alleviate this problem by using some CPU cycles to reduce the amount of data needed to be transfered.
+Most compression schemes, however, are designed to operate offline and seek to maximize compression, not throughput.
+Furthermore, they often require quantizing floating-point values onto a uniform integer grid, which disqualifies their use in applications where exact values must be retained.
+We propose a simple scheme for lossless, online compression of floating-point data that transparently integrates into the I/O of many applications.
+A plug-in scheme for data-dependent prediction makes our scheme applicable to a wide variety of data used in visualization, such as unstructured meshes, point sets, images, and voxel grids.
+We achieve state-of-the-art compression rates and speeds, the latter in part due to an improved entropy coder.
 We demonstrate that this significantly accelerates I/O throughput in real simulation runs.
 Unlike previous schemes, our method also adapts well to variable-precision floating-point and integer data.